SudoWatson/PhotoPolarAlign/README.md

 5) Put the following data in ‘Local Solver Configuration’:
 ```
-   shell:  C:/Users/<user>/AppData/Local/Astrometry/bin/bash --login -c "%%s"
+- `shell`: `C:/Users/<user>/AppData/Local/Astrometry/bin/bash --login -c "%s"`

-   scale:  commonly 1 or 2  (do some test)
+- `scale`:  Commonly 1 or 2  (do some testing if you wish, or set to 1 if you don't wish)

-   configfile:  /etc/astrometry/backend.cfg … follow as in Linux

-   scale_units:  arcsec/pix
+- `configfile`: `/etc/astrometry/backend.cfg`

+- `scale_units`: `arcsec/pix`

-   scale_low and scale_hi: These define the lower and upper limits of the arcsec/pix value and allow you to reduce any platesolver measurement errors (you can get arcsec/pix value for your specific photographic setup reading it in Nova solving output)
+- `scale_low` and `scale_hi`: These define the lower and upper limits of the arcsec/pix value and allow you to reduce any platesolver measurement errors (you can get arcsec/pix value for your specific photographic setup reading it in Nova solving output)

+- `extra`:  `-p`
+    You can apply more advanced options.
+Options available are documented at https://manpages.debian.org/testing/astrometry.net/solve-field.1.en.html
-   extra:  put the parameter "-p" to avoid the warning: `FITSFixedWarning: The WCS transformation has more axes (2) than the image it is associated with (0) [astropy.wcs.wcs]`
+    We use the "-p" option to avoid the warning: `FITSFixedWarning: The WCS transformation has more axes (2) than the image it is associated with (0) [astropy.wcs.wcs]`
            related to output: "solve-field.c:327:plot_source_overlay Plotting command failed"
            Windows doesn't have "plotxy" function (it is Linux environment only), but the function is not necessary for us.
 ```
 7) Click 'Ok': the PPA.ini file will be saved in the PhotoPolarAlign directory.

 </details>
 </details>